eightdot2/mac-defaults/README.md

-# Mac Desktop build and configs
+# Mac desktop build and configs
 Scripts to setup a fresh MacOS install, configuring desktop defaults, installing apps and various other settings.
 Quite basic, and constantly changing.